pran-7-5/eco_style/README.md

 This is an example of extreme ignorance.
 They will keep killing each other.
 ```

-Devas, deus(Latin), theos(Greek)  (Again these are not called gods, people use word god because western people don’t know any other word)
+:fairy: Devas, deus(Latin), theos(Greek)  (Again these are not called gods, people use word god because western people don’t know any other word)
 --------------------------------------------------------------------------------------------
 ```
 Devas - tools - a person having ideal qualities- ideal senses.